ellabellla/pink/README.md

 - `()->add` returns `0`
 - `(1)->add` returns `1`
 - `(1,1)->add` returns `2`

+Placing a [`!`](#0if-precedence) after an exec will cause it to be called using tail recursion causing the calling function to be replaced.

 ##### Scope Definition
 A scope definition is a list containing expressions and definitions surrounded by `(` and `)` and seperated by `;`.
 The definitions define the parameters.
 The expressions define the starting stack values.